isabo/DubStash/README.md

 * The [global templates](#global-templates) example uses recursion: the value of the {{bestName}}
   placeholder is itself a template that is then evaluated.
-* If the result of an expression may itself be a template that should be evaluated (but not a global template), use the `/r` flag, e.g. ```{{blurb2 /r}}```
+* If you want to treat the value of an expression as a template itself, and evaluate it, use the /r flag, e.g. ```{{blurb2 /r}}```
+  Note: You do not need the /r flag when using  global templates -- it is implied.
-* Recursive evaluation will not double-escape the HTML.
+* Don't worry, recursive evaluation will not double-escape the HTML.

 In the [global templates](#global-templates) example, the greeting template does not handle a case where we don't know a person's first name or nickname.
-Let's improve it to handle such a case.
+Let's build a template that makes up for that deficiency.

 ```js
 // 'bestName' is a template that writes out the best name to use for greeting a person: